Accurate field-level weak lensing inference for precision cosmology: Forward modeling and analysis systematics

 Finally, we observe another novel source of error that impacts FLI—the finite galaxy density can induce a shape noise-like error on the pixelized maps even when no shape noise is introduced.
 When we average the galaxy shapes within a pixel, the distribution of random galaxy positions samples the inhomogeneous shear field, leading to statistical fluctuation of the pixel value.
 Formally, for a pixel $p$ centered at $\bftheta_p$, we expect the galaxy's true shape to differ from $\gamma(\bftheta_p)$ by

-This term behaves like a white noise that only appears in the auto-spectra of $\gammasys$.
+This term behaves like a white noise that only appears in the autopower spectra of $\gammasys$.
 Therefore, we call this the number density-induced shape noise, or density shot noise in short.
-The impact of density shot noise is characterized in \Fig\ref{fig:density_cl}, where see that it impacts the small scale auto-power spectrum by about $20\%$ near the pixel resolution scales.
-We did not observe this noise in the cross-spectra.
+The impact of density shot noise is characterized in \Fig\ref{fig:density_cl}, where we see that it impacts the small scale autopower spectrum by about $20\%$ near the pixel resolution scales.
+We did not observe this noise in the crosspower spectra.

+To correct for this systematics, we first measure the power spectrum of this density-induced shape noise term ($C^\mathrm{dsn}_{ii}$) directly from mock catalogs for each redshift bin $i$ (as shown in \Fig\ref{fig:density_cl}).
+Then, when we generate convergence maps following \Eqs \ref{eq:chol} (for the Gaussian model) and \ref{eq:lognormal_cl} (for the log-normal model), we can simply change the cosmological power spectrum $C_{ii}$ via

+In this way, the shear maps ($\gammasys_i$) generated by the forward model automatically include the density shot noise.
+The expression $(\gammaobs_i-\gammasys_i(\bfc,\bfx_i))^2/2N$ in \Eq\ref{eq:likelihood} still accurately describes the regular shape noise model and does not require additional modification.